slowernews/wisdom-tldr/README.md

 > *'Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.'*

 ===
 ###On having mentors

 Follow the thought leaders instead of the traffic leaders.

-> *'Play on people’s need to believe to create a cultlike following.' -- Robert Greene (27th law of power)*
+> *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

 ===
 ###On attracting